PraiseOgwuche/kanban_praise_ogwuche/README.md

     web browser.

-App description and walthrough of functionalities can be found here: https://www.loom.com/share/be1e96fd05f043838834eae6c8d8ba62
+**App description and walkthrough of functionality can be found here**: https://www.loom.com/share/be1e96fd05f043838834eae6c8d8ba62